 “It’s just rude.
-You don’t mess with the dead,” said Hapach after his crew realigned its 8th gravestone of the morning.
+You don’t mess with the dead,” said Hapach after his crew realigned its eighth gravestone of the morning early Monday.
 “If these kids realized how heavy and dangerous these things are, maybe they’d have more respect.”

 With some stones weighing about 500 pounds, the cemetery’s crowded gravesites and hilly landscape made for extremely difficult work.
-Stones on the steepest areas of the cemetery were impossible to fix with the crane and had to be reset by hand.
+Stones on the steepest areas of the cemetery were impossible to fix by using the crane and had to be re-set by hand.

 “We saw the name of the cemetery and just said ‘Oh no,’ ” said Rome worker Bill Morgan.
 “It’s excruciating.”

-Still, all four men lifting graves agreed that theirs was important work.
+Still, all four men lifting gravestones agreed that theirs was important work.